 In “Coke White/Moscow,” the world gets a chance to hear both evil GoldLink and evil Pusha-T.

 With “Coke White/Moscow” being powered by this cold/sinister instrumental, both GoldLink and Pusha-T spit bars about being ultimate women-slayers, hustlers, drug dealers, mouth-slappers and money-makers.
 While Pusha uses more of a sly/composed approach to rapping on his verse, ‘Link kills s**t by spewing out bars like a deranged calculator.
-Even though Pusha has the best verse here, GoldLink might’ve won MVP of the song simply based off of impact (Google Curry and Iguodala in the 2015 finals).
+Even though Pusha has the best verse on this song, GoldLink might’ve won MVP of the it simply based off of impact (Google Curry and Iguodala in the 2015 finals).

-That n***a Pusha-T used the word ostentation in his verse… If he isn’t an all-time great to you, you are tripping.
+That n***a Pusha-T used the word ostentation in his verse… If he isn’t an all-time great to you, you are trippin’.